Orliana Morag is an author based in NYC. She is most interested in the stories people tell themselves in order to survive.

 Social Engagement

-Orliana has worked for the past twelve years on the Ship of Tolerance, an international art project created by artists Ilya and Emilia Kabakov.
+Orliana has worked for the past thirteen years on the Ship of Tolerance, an international art project created by artists Ilya and Emilia Kabakov.
 The project unites children of different religions, races, genders, and socio-economic backgrounds by having them learn about one another and collaborate on their own artistic works.
-The project has been realized a dozen times across four continents, and the next iteration will be in Thessaloniki, Greece in May 2023.
+The project has been realized over a dozen times across four continents, and the next iteration will be in Oakville, Canada in May 2025.